-That's the Pascha.
-Well named boat, on which I lived like a princess, during the six days of my dive cruise in Komodo, in July 2011.
-Six fantastic days out of time.
+This is the Pascha.
+Well named boat, on which I lived like a princess, during my six days diving cruise in Komodo, in July 2011.
+Six fantastic days, out of time.

-Small update of 2016 (five years after this trip) : the Pascha no longer exists, it seems that it has sunk ...
-Do not ask me how to book it or how much it costs...
+Small update of 2016 (five years after this trip) : the Pascha doesn't exist anymore, I heard it sank...
+So don't ask me how to book it or how much it costs...

-Once arrived at Labuan Bajo, port located to the west of Flores, I contacted Jerome, responsible for the cruise and accompanying dives on the Pascha as agreed by e-mail with Komodo Adventure (update : the site and the operator no longer exist, as I indicated above.)
+Once I arrived in Labuan Bajo, a port located in the west of Flores, I contacted Jerome, in charge of the cruise and guide of the dives on the Pascha as agreed by e-mail with Komodo Adventure (update : the site and the operator no longer exist, as I mentioned above).

-"Ah, well, you're in luck.Jerome announces me on the phone.
-You're gonna be all alone on the boat."
+"Ah, well, you're in luckJérôme tells me on the phone.
+You're going to be all alone on the boat."

-I can not believe what I'm hearing.
-I repeat it to make sure I understand correctly.
+I can't believe my ears.
+I have him repeat it to make sure I understand.

 "So, I'm the only customer this week...
-But you're not canceling, right? » But no. The boat leaves nevertheless, that there is one or nine people to embark.
-That is the policy of the owner of the case, explains me Jerome.
+But you're not canceling because of that?"
+But no. The boat leaves anyway, whether there are one or nine people to board.
+This is the policy of the owner of the business, Jérôme explains to me.

 How about that?! 😮

 I can't believe it.
 What's coming up for me right now is a private cruise!!!
-Definitely.
+Totally.
 I'm jumping for joy, euphoric.

-Yeah.
-No constraint of palanque: the foot for the underwater photographer that I am!
-And as far as safety is concerned, it's ideal: I'll be underwater in pairs with Jérôme, who will only have to worry about me, instead of a whole group of divers.
-I'm really lucky.
+Well, yes.
+No group constraint: great for the underwater photographer that I am!
+And for safety, it's ideal: I'll be underwater in pair with Jérôme, who will only have to worry about me, instead of a whole group of divers.
+I am really lucky.

-We agree to meet in the evening, with Jérôme, to eat together and for him to brief me on the cruise.
-We get on very quickly and we stop giving each other the "you" and move on to the "you".
+We agree to meet in the evening, with Jerome, to eat together and so that he briefs me on the cruise.
+We sympathize very quickly and we cease to give "you" to pass to "you".

-The next day, I discovered "my" boat, and the four crew members (a captain, an engineer, a cook and a handyman who, among other things, piloted the tender for our launches).
-They will be looking after me throughout the cruise.
+The next day, I discovered "my" boat, and the four crew members (a captain, a mechanic, a cook and a handyman who piloted the dinghy for our launches).
+They will take care of me all along the cruise.

-Jerome will explain that they are a little surprised too, to see me land alone.
+Jerome will explain to me that they are a bit surprised too, to see me disembarking all alone.
 They wonder if I rented the whole boat.

-But no. I just had a monstrous bowl.
+But no. I just had a freak stroke of luck.

-And I happily spread out my small things in the spacious "family" cabin in the back, which can accommodate up to five people.
+And I happily spread out my small belongings in the large "family" cabin in the back, which can accommodate up to five people.
 I feel like a real princess.

-Discovering Komodo Park in these conditions is an incredible luxury.
+Discovering the Komodo Park in these conditions is an incredible luxury.
 But the best is yet to come.
-And it's under water that it happens...
+And it is under water that it happens...